Thoughts on Sanctification

 |"This is my journey through recovery, showing how my Creator is using the the 12-Step Christian recovery model to give me relief from the behaviors that bring me pain." --Sid|

 In my carnal nature, I would arrogantly ask God for more strength, so I could fight my temptations my way.
-But God invites me to humbly come to the foot of the cross (Step 3), realizing my own powerlessness (Step 1) and His all powerfulness (Step 2), willing to let go of those old behaviors that bring me pain (Step 6), humbly asking God to remove these defects of character (Step 7).
+But God invites me to humbly come to the foot of the cross (Matthew 16:24 ), realizing my own powerlessness and His all-powerfulness (John 15:1-5 ), willing to let go of those old behaviors that bring me pain (Hebrews 12:1 ), humbly asking God to remove my defects of character.

 An example of this kind of humility can be found in the experience of king David, after he fell with Bathsheba, when he said, "Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions.
 Wash me throughly from mine iniquity, and cleanse me from my sin.
 For I acknowledge my transgressions: and my sin is ever before me.
 Against thee, thee only, have I sinned, and done this evil in thy sight: that thou mightest be justified when thou speakest, and be clear when thou judgest.
 Behold, I was shapen in iniquity; and in sin did my mother conceive me.
 Behold, thou desirest truth in the inward parts: and in the hidden part thou shalt make me to know wisdom.
 Purge me with hyssop, and I shall be clean: wash me, and I shall be whiter than snow.
 Make me to hear joy and gladness; that the bones which thou hast broken may rejoice.
 Hide thy face from my sins, and blot out all mine iniquities.
 Create in me a clean heart, O God; and renew a right spirit within me.
 Cast me not away from thy presence; and take not thy holy spirit from me.
 Restore unto me the joy of thy salvation; and uphold me with thy free spirit."
 (Ps 51:1-12 )